 A major purpose of the residential experience at Good Shepherd Services is to provide a therapeutic setting where the adolescent has the time and opportunity to grow.
-Each child is assigned to one of the seven group residences and each residence has a multidisciplinary team consisting of a psychiatrist, clinical milieu manager, residential coordinator and aides, teacher, therapist and nurse.
-The teams work with residents, their families and the referring agencies to plan, integrate and implement treatments and to review progress in the achievement of treatment plans goals.
+Each child is assigned to one of the seven group residences.
+The clinical and residential teams work with residents, their families and the referring agencies to plan, integrate and implement treatments and to review progress in the achievement of treatment plans goals.